City Council Approves Pay Raises for Durham Police, Firefighters

 The new compensation plans were developed collaboratively by the Durham Human Resources Department and the city’s public safety staff.

-Turnover rates among police recruits have increased from 43.3% to 55.6% over a 12-month period as of November 2021.
+Turnover rates among police recruits have increased from 43.3 percent to 55.6 percent over a 12-month period as of November 2021.
 To make up for the lack of personnel, Police Chief Patrice Andrews announced in December that high-ranking officers and detectives would temporarily join patrol units.

 The pay raises also come during a spike in crime and gun violence in Durham.
 A recent rash of shootings has taken the lives of many community members, while the city recorded its highest number of homicides ever committed in one year in 2021.